microbuilder/IntroToBLE/nRF51822/README.md

 - [Coreutils for Windows 5.3.0](http://gnuwin32.sourceforge.net/packages/coreutils.htm)
 - [Make for Windows 3.81](http://gnuwin32.sourceforge.net/packages/make.htm)

+You can also try a package like [mingw](http://www.mingw.org/) to provide the required build tools on Windows.

 Adding GNU Build Tools to %PATH%
 --------------------------------

 To access the above tools once they are installed, you need to add the installation folder to the %PATH% environment variable.

 Depending on your system and installation folder, the location that you need to add to %PATH% should resemble the following: